Snyder Academic Center

 Plus, access to the Fitness Center is free for students, regardless of your participation in athletics.

-Stop by the Disability Services Office, housed in the Office of Student Success.
+Stop by the Accessibility Services Office, housed in the Office of Student Success.
 The Disability Services Office provides services, resources and programs to facilitate equal access for disabled students, resulting in their full participation in curricular and co-curricular offerings.
 We believe that diversity and inclusion among our entire campus community are critical to the education and advancement of our students in becoming global citizens.

 Our Office of Student Engagement hosts more than 145 free events each year.
 Plus, Indiana Tech has multiple locations for students to relax, including: